• Skip to main content

 What is MeRT treatment?

-MeRT, or Magnetic e-Resonance Therapy, is an emerging, noninvasive treatment that uses EEG brain mapping and magnetic stimulation with TMS to help optimize brain activity.
-It’s completely personalized based on each person’s brainwave patterns.
+MeRT (Magnetic e-Resonance Therapy) is an emerging, non-invasive treatment that uses EEG brain mapping to guide repetitive transcranial magnetic stimulation (rTMS).
+Treatment is fully personalized based on each individual’s brainwave patterns.

 How is MeRT different from other therapies like TMS or neurofeedback?